Vryst/text_based_rpg/README.md

 (this is my first game project here! please don't judge me harshly :'v)

-In this game, y'all will fight enemies(monsters obviously, there's many tribes too that could ended up having their blod in thy sword 💀), level up, and avoid the “Game Over” screen that comes after you make a ridiculously bad decision(git gud).
-Think of it as a choose-your-own-adventure book, except with a lot more stats, combat, and questionable life choices.
+In this game, y'all will fight enemies(monsters obviously, there's many tribes too that could ended up having their blod on thy sword 💀), level up, and avoid the “Game Over” screen that comes after you make a ridiculously bad decision(git gud).
+Think of it as a choose-your-own-whatever book, with a lot more stats, combat, and questionable choices.
 All it takes is your imagination (and maybe a bit of kaffe ☕).
 So, grab your sword, dive into a world where anything is possible... welp, as long i have many ideas to put into this game

 YOUR SUGGESTIONS IS HIGHLY NEEDED (⁠≧⁠▽⁠≦⁠)